modmore/docs/en/01_Commerce/v1/01_Getting_Started/02_Configuration.md

 It is **strongly recommended** to enable the [Basic Address Validation](../50_Modules/Address_Validation/Basic) module.
 This module ensures that address information is filled in before the customer can move along in the checkout.
 In the module configuration, you can enter the fields that should be required depending on your locality.
 For example the `state` field is not required in a large part of the world.

 You should also enable either the [Autofill GeoIP](../50_Modules/Cart/AutoFillGeoIP) module or the [Default Address](../50_Modules/Cart/DefaultAddress) module.
 These modules will set an expected address on the order before the customer gets to the address step.
-This expected address is used by the taxes and shipping configuration to determine what rates and options to show in the cart.
+This expected address is used by the taxes and shipping configuration to determine what rates and options to show before the customer entered their information.

 - The [Default Address module](../50_Modules/Cart/DefaultAddress) is useful if you serve a distinct demographic.
 For example, if you only (or predominantly) ship to one country or state, you can configure the Default Address module to use that by default, which should be accurate for the majority of your customers.
 - If your customer base is more spread out, the Autofill GeoIP module will automatically geolocate the customer by their IP address and use the country (and optionally the state) instead.
 This uses the [ipinfo.io](https://ipinfo.io/) service (free for up to 1000 lookups per day) which is fairly accurate.

 If you only sell in specific countries, the [Country Validation](../50_Modules/Address_Validation/Country) module is useful to restrict country selection.
 (Note that this does not remove countries from the country field in the address step, but you can do that by changing the templates.)

-If you require the customer to accept terms and conditions before initiating a payment, use the [Accept Terms](../Modules/Cart/AcceptTerms) module.
+If you require the customer to accept terms and conditions before initiating a payment, you can use the [Accept Terms](../Modules/Cart/AcceptTerms) module.

 ### Discounts

 You'll likely want to enable the [Coupons](../50_Modules/Discounts/Coupons) module to get access to coupon codes.
-After enabling the module, refresh the page to see the Coupons tab added to the top navigation.
+After enabling the module, refresh the page to see the Discounts tab added to the top navigation.

+There is also a [User & Usergroup Discounts](../50_Modules/Discounts/UserDIscounts) module that can be used for percentage discounts for users or user groups, accessible from the same Discounts tab once the module is enabled.

 ### Taxes

-Very few people enjoy paying taxes, but it's important to charge the right taxes to your customers.
+Very few people enjoy paying taxes, but it is important to charge the right taxes to your customers.

 - If you sell to customers in the European Union, enable the [EU VAT](../50_Modules/Taxes/EUVat) module to enable the EU VAT Rate Provider that enables automatically up-to-date tax rates across all countries in the EU.
 This loads (and caches) tax rates from [JSONVat.com](http://github.com/adamcooke/vat-rates), which is an open-source, community-maintained dataset.

 - If you sell to customers across the United States, the [TaxJar](../50_Modules/Taxes/TaxJar) module can be used to get automated sales tax calculations.
 This service covers virtually all possible Sales Tax rules, including product-specific exemptions if you configure the right product codes, and can also be used to help with your tax reporting, but does have a monthly cost to use.

 For all other regions, or if you prefer to manually set rates, you can use the standard configuration.
-We'll look at configuring the actual [tax rates](../Taxes) in a minute.
+We'll look at configuring the actual [tax groups and rates](../Taxes) in a minute.

 ### Products & Cart